 - Blend salsa.
 Add the onions and garlic to the food processor.
 Pulse until roughly chopped.
 Add the tomatillos and pulse again.
 Add in the cilantro, lime juice and agave (or honey) if using.
 Season to taste with salt and pepper.
 Pulse until the vegetables are broken down, but the salsa is still chunky.

 - Refrigerate (optional).
-For best results, transfer the salsa to an airtight container and place in the refrigerator to allow the flavors to develop for at least 30 minutes.
+For best results, transfer the Salsa Verde Mexican to an airtight container and place in the refrigerator to allow the flavors to develop for at least 30 minutes.
 Enjoy!

-- When selecting tomatillos, look for ones with the paper-like husk still in tact.
-Tomatillos should be smooth and firm to the touch and green in hue.
+- Use fresh tomatillos!
+When selecting tomatillos to make salsa verde sauce, look for ones with the paper-like husk still in tact.
+Tomatillos should be smooth and firm to the touch; and green in hue.

-- Always adjust recipes to your specific taste.
+- Customize it!
+Treat the recipe as a starting point and adjust the dish to your specific taste – this is especially true with this green tomatillo sauce!
 If you like a thinner salsa, add water to the food processor until desired consistency is achieved.
 If the salsa is too tart for your taste, add agave or honey to taste.

 What does salsa verde taste like?